 Children and staff who are classed as clinically vulnerable should follow their own personal medical advice before attending nursery.

-In line with Government guidance, children should only attend one setting to avoid mixing with different groups of children.
+It is preferable that children should only attend one setting to avoid mixing with different groups of children.
 At the manager's discretion, we may be able to make an exception to this rule if care is absolutely necessary and cannot reasonably be provided by only one setting.
-E.g. key worker children attending childminders at weekends or evenings.
 In this event, we will risk assess the situation and will require a copy of the other setting's risk assessments and operating procedures.

 2.1 Drop off and collection of children